Baptiste-ic/dl-robocop/README.md

 Before running the code to train the model, make sure to download the [Paradetox](https://github.com/s-nlp/paradetox/tree/main/paradetox) dataset
 (only the file `paradetox.tsv` is needed).
 Once downloaded, put the file in a folder named `data` at the root of the project.

+## Tutorials

+You can find a tutorial on how to train the model and how to perform inferences in the folder `videos`.

 ## Training

 To train the model from scratch, simply run `main.py` without specifying any parameters.